Seeed-Studio/wiki-documents/docs/Wio-Terminal-Grove.md

     if (data.size() == max_size) {
         data.pop();//this is used to remove the first read variable }
-    data.push(tdsValue); //read TDS values and store in data
+    data.push(tdsValue); //read variables and store in data

     //Settings for the line graph title
     auto header =  text(0, 0)